Face-to-Face vs. Facebook Personality Ratings

 Very interesting—but this invites another question and a third study.

-What remains unclear and tempting to ask and answer is whether such Facebook-based personality assessments are also more accurate than ratings based on face-to-face interviews.
+What remains unclear and tempting to ask and answer is whether such Facebook-based personality assessments are also more accurate than ratings based on face-to-face interviews cornerstone in the employment market.
 Too curious to resist, I contacted the lead researcher of the study, Don Kluemper, assistant professor of management at the N.I.U.
 College of Business, and asked him precisely that question (which, it turns out, can be asked even more precisely), to which he obligingly replied in great detail presented and interpreted below.

 Independent Facebook Profile Ratings vs. HR Self-Evaluation Tests